legout/naq/docs/architecture.md

 # NAQ Library Architecture

 ## 1. Overview
 NAQ (NATS Asynchronous Queue) is a simple, lightweight distributed task queue built on NATS JetStream.
-It provides:
+It provides a similar API to RQ (Redis Queue) but uses NATS for message queuing and result storage.

+**Core Features:**
 - Job enqueueing with retries and dependencies
 - Worker processing with concurrency control
-- Scheduled and recurring tasks
+- Scheduled and recurring tasks (cron-style or interval-based)
-- Result storage and retrieval
+- Result storage and retrieval via NATS KV store
+- Worker monitoring and heartbeating
+- High Availability scheduler with leader election
-- Web dashboard for monitoring
+- Web dashboard for monitoring and administration
+- Command-line interface for management

 ## 2. High-Level Directory Structure
 ```